Orange Rolls Recipe

 Filling and Cutting Orange Rolls

-In a medium-size bowl, stir sugar, orange zest, and cinnamon together until combined.
+In a medium bowl, stir sugar, orange zest, and cinnamon together until combined.
 Set aside.

-Flour a clean surface and dump the risen dough onto the board.
+On a clean, lightly floured surface, dump the risen dough onto the board.
 Sprinkle the dough and rolling pin in more flour and start to roll it into a rectangle.

 Using your fingers, spread the soft butter over the entire piece of dough, leaving a border along the top of the longer side.
 Sprinkle the orange sugar mixture over the butter evenly.

-Cover rolls with plastic wrap and rise until puffed and pretty.
+Cover rolls with plastic wrap and rise in a warm place until puffed and pretty, about 1 hour.

-Bake orange rolls until the tops are golden brown.
+Bake for 20-25 minutes or until tops are golden brown.

 Making the Orange Cream Cheese Frosting

-In a small bowl, measure out cream cheese, soft butter, orange juice, orange zest, vanilla, corn syrup and powdered sugar.
+In a small bowl, measure out cream cheese, soft butter, orange juice, orange zest, vanilla extract, corn syrup and powdered sugar.
 Mix slowly until incorporated and then increase the speed to whip until completely smooth and light.

 Spread frosting overtop warm orange rolls.
 Serve warm or at room temperature.